-For the next year, we’ll be supporting The Soup Kitchen, in Camden.
+For the next year, we’ll be supporting The Soup Kitchen, at the American International Church, in Tottenham Court Road, London.
 The Soup Kitchen feeds, clothes and provides mental health support to over 100 homeless and vulnerable people in London each day and none of that is possible without countless volunteers and donors.

 Lucy has been volunteering here for a while now and has been touched by their great work and the good that it does.
 So much so that one homeless lady that she met had a huge impact on Lucy, inspiring her to help more.
 After some brainstorming, Lucy asked this lady, who has great artistic talents, to design a Christmas Card for us to sell on our online store, with 100% of the proceeds given to the artist.
 We’ve been overwhelmed by the support of our customers in purchasing these cards.

 We will continue our support for The Soup Kitchen throughout next year and will donate to them for every Lucy Bee Bath Salt that we sell.
 We couldn’t do any of this without you, so a big ‘Thank You’ from all of us at Lucy Bee.

 This year (from 1st Jan to 30th November 2019) we’ve supported the St Francis Hospice in Romford and are thrilled to have been able to donate a total of £2917 which represents a donation for every box of our Bath Salts that we’ve sold.
 Tom Murtagh from St Francis Hospice expresses their gratitude, “The support of Lucy Bee has been fantastic this year and will make a huge impact on the work we do, so a huge thank you from everyone here at the hospice”.

 Update April 2019 - working with a new charity for 2019, the St Francis Hospice, Romford